-In 2019, the Group did not have any work-related accidents or safety issues, and the Group does not have any history of claim or dispute arising from health or safety matters.
+In 2020, same as the last reporting period, the Group did not have any work-related accidents or safety issues, and the Group does not have any history of claim or dispute arising from health or safety matters.

 B3.
 Development and Training